AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

     * In the text box to the right, enter the visitor number you wish to track.
 The unique Web Personalization visitor identification number can be found when clicking on a visitor (in the visitors page) and the Set Campaign on the right side panel.
 The Visitor ID is located in the Advanced Settings section.
 The visitor ID can also be found in the URL (e.g. VISITOR=JZZJIFJNUI60PZ8Y97BHTY9BL8PKWS).

-**Search Terms** - Define a segment according to a prospect’s search terms.
+**Search Terms** - Define a segment according to a prospect's search terms.

 * The visitor searched for - From the drop-down list, select the terms you want to track from your visitors search, or add your own search terms.
 (There is no need for the &#42; wildcard on search terms as it is set as default to include phrases that contain the search term).